My training was not enough to understand human experiences.

 If you have a chronic condition that requires regular self-monitoring like diabetes or hypertension, you can keep track of your blood sugar or blood pressure in this journal.
 Zamplo has a routine feature that allows you to track your health information including meds/supplements, activities, health data and symptoms.
 This type of journal is powerful when shared with your health provider, who can make better decisions about your care when presented with the data in this journal.

-In conclusion, the most important take away from my research and studies is that expertise is what emerges as a consequence of experience, not just knowledge.
-You are the expert of your own life experiences, in the context of health and all aspect of life.
+In conclusion, the most important takeaway from my research and studies is that expertise is what emerges as a consequence of experience, not just knowledge.
+You are the expert on your own life experiences, in the context of health and all aspect of life.

 I want to acknowledge each one of us that has faced health adversity, for who we are, and for the ocean of possibilities that lie within us.
 Taking charge of a situation or medical condition involves a process of baby steps, and journaling could be one of them.